Snowflake

 N 66

-While there is occasional repetition of some of the little odd-shaped dots and patterns, I have tried and failed to find any hint of symmetry in the pattern of this back.
-It appears to be largely random, and the individual elements are unlike any snowflake I have ever seen.
+While there is occasional repetition of some of the little odd-shaped dots and patterns, I have tried and failed to find any hint of symmetry in the pattern of the Snowflake back.
+It appears to be entirely random, and I would be remiss if I didn’t note that the individual elements are unlike any snowflake I have ever seen.